cschabl/activejdbc-gradle-plugin/README.md

 Gradle plugin for instrumenting your project's model classes for the [ActiveJDBC](http://javalite.io/activejdbc) ORM framework.

+The plugin has been tested with ActiveJDBC 2.0 to 2.3.1-j8.

 ## Usage

 Add the plugin in addition to Java plugin to the build.gradle file as follows: